top of page

 Lab Co-Director

-Dr. Amanda Sheffield Morris is the George Kaiser Family Foundation Chair and Regents Professor in the Department of Psychology at Oklahoma State University.
+Amanda is the George Kaiser Family Foundation Chair and Regents Professor in the Department of Psychology at Oklahoma State University.
 Dr. Morris is a developmental scientist with research interests in parenting, socio-emotional development, and risk and resilience.
 She is endorsed as an Infant Mental Health Research Mentor, Level IV, and is a certified Trainer of Trainers for Active Parenting programs.
 Dr. Morris is a Principal Investigator on the NIH funded HEALthy Brain and Child Development Study.
 Dr. Morris also serves on the ABCD Culture and Environment work group as part of the Adolescent Brain Cognitive Development study at LIBR.
 She has authored numerous articles and chapters on child and adolescent development and the neuroscience of emotion regulation and parenting.
 Dr. Morris is an Associate Editor for the new Journal Adversity and Resilience Science: Research and Practice published by Springer and she is a researcher for the Center for Integrative Research on Childhood Adversity (CIRCA).
 She is also a co-author of the in-press book, Adverse and Protective Childhood Experiences: A Developmental Perspective published by the American Psychological Association.

 Lana Beasley, PhD